 - How much is your marital home worth?
 Before you make a decision regarding your marital home, as far as whether to stay, leave, sell or keep, it is a good idea to have the home appraised and see exactly where you are, financially.
 If you and your ex are on good terms, you can save yourself some money by going online and seeing what comparable homes in your neighborhood have sold for.
 If yours is an adversarial divorce, then you may end up with “dueling appraisals”—one from you and one from your ex.

 - Consider capital gains tax.
-Today, a married couple will receive a $500,000 exclusion from gain, so capital gains tax is not so much of an issue as it once was, unless you have a higher priced home.
+Today, a married couple will receive a $500,000 exclusion from gain, so capital gains tax is not as much of an issue as it once was unless you have a higher-priced home.
 Selling your home during a divorce means both spouses can exclude the first $250,000 of “gain” from any income which is taxable.
-Vacation homes are not eligible for capital gains exclusions; your principal residences is a home you have lived in for a minimum of two out of the five years before you sell the home.
+Vacation homes are not eligible for capital gains exclusions; your principal residence is a home you have lived in for a minimum of two out of the five years before you sell the home.
 Capital gain is your home’s selling price, minus the expenses associated with the sale, minus your adjusted “basis.”
-Basis can be difficult to figure, but is essentially what you paid for your home with pluses and minuses for tax benefits and improvements.
+Basis can be difficult to figure but is essentially what you paid for your home with pluses and minuses for tax benefits and improvements.
 If you bought your marital home less than two years ago, you will not be entitled to the capital gains exclusion.
 If the two of you decide to co-own the house, but you will not be living there, then you could potentially lose your $250,000 capital gains exclusion when and if the house is sold.

 - If one spouse buys out the other’s interest in the marital home, only one of you has to worry about capital gains.
 If you are the spouse who is selling your interest in the marital home, then you don’t need to consider capital gains, since the sale of the marital home is considered a part of your divorce.
 If you are the one buying your spouse’s interest in the house, intending to live in, and later sell the house, then you will be subject to capital gains when you sell—although you will receive the $250,000 capital gains exclusion.